BlockchainDeveloper009/defi_jul2_sol_hd_ts/README.md

 ```

+7. Admin can see contract balance

+>> ## Yet to Implement

+[FF]: #P2:

+- collect Asset amount entered by asset creator during asset creation, at the momment its hardcoded.
+- Oracle, Chainlink automation to settle wills
+- create api, History table for Assets to track changes by date

+[P3]: #P3
+- create api, History table for Wills to track changes by audit info such as datetime
+- create api, to create reports on wills settled for this month
+- create api, to create reports on wills about to settle for this week.

+[FF]: #P4:
+- MultiSig for making changes to Wills in future
+- Multi chain
+- Interoperability for funds transfer
+- to work with Multiple tokens (now for testing lets stick to Matic, since value is low)

+Admin Page functionalities:
+a) check contract balance.
+Provide override feature for contract owner, if there is a trouble such as hanging amount or in case of bug situations.

+Request a feature form:

 Legions:
 N/I - Yet to Implement / Not Implemented /

 ### Highligths

 WillCreatorFactory smart contract is created by following best practises of using